ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Approach

 \subsection{Optimization}

-Inverse kinematics optimization aiming for global optimality is significant computationally expensive.
-Recent study \cite{votroubek_globally_2024} reports an average computation time of 77.6 seconds to optimize a system with 10 DoF using the similar objective functions in \ref{subsec: multi-obj-ik}.
-The optimizing problems of a dual-arm system involves commonly 12-14 \ac{DoF}, resulting in an expanded optimization space.
-Due to the curse of dimensionality, this increase significantly elevates computational expense, rendering such methods impractical.
+Inverse kinematics optimization aimed at achieving global optimality is computationally expensive.
+A recent study \cite{votroubek_globally_2024} reports an average computation time of 77.6 seconds to optimize a system with 10 DoF using the similar objective functions in \ref{subsec: multi-obj-ik}.
+Due to the curse of dimensionality, applying this method for online \ac{IK} is impractical.

 The other non-convex optimization algorithms such as \cite{rakita_relaxedik_2018}, trade global optimality for potentially faster computation.
 To improve the chances of finding a better solution, a parallel optimization approach is often employed \cite{sundaralingam_curobo_2023}.
 This method uses multiple initial guesses in parallel, and the best result is selected as the optimal solution.
 Since the mapping relationship between Cartesian coordinates and the joints of a redundant manipulator is not unique, the number and distribution of initial guesses can significantly influence the final optimization result.
+The entire objective function is